Small Language Models can Outperform Humans in Short Creative Writing: A Study Comparing SLMs with Humans and LLMs: Assessors Information

 \section{Assessors Information}

 We recruited 68 volunteer participants for our study.
-All subjects recruited for our experimentation were students of an international Master in Management.
-All students were proficient in English (which is the official language of the master), although they come from different countries and therefore have different cultural backgrounds.
+All subjects recruited for our experimentation were students of an international Master’s program in Management.
+All students were proficient in English (the official language of the Master’s program), although they come from different countries and therefore have different cultural backgrounds.
 They also have different academic backgrounds (sciences and technology, social sciences and humanities).
-Our set of assessors is, therefore, quite homogeneous in terms of age and educational level, but quite diverse in cultural and educational background.
+Our set of assessors is, therefore, relatively homogeneous in terms of age and current educational level (all are Master’s students), but quite diverse in cultural and academic backgrounds.

 Figure \ref{fig:subjects} summarizes the profile of the assessors in each of the three experiments carried out.